Generic name: acetaminophen (oral) [ a-SEET-a-MIN-oh-fen ]

 What happens if I miss a dose?

-Since Silapap Childrens is used when needed, you may not be on a dosing schedule.
-Skip any missed dose if it's almost time for your next dose.
+Silapap Childrens is used when needed.
+If you are on a dosing schedule, skip any missed dose.
 Do not use two doses at one time.

 What happens if I overdose?